mawfia/SWE-681-Programming-Assignment/README.md

 INTRODUCTION:
 --------------------
 This is a MongoDB, Express.js, Angular 8, Node.js, Socket.io application.
-This application is also best viewed on desktop with mobile device awareness that will gradually become more PWA friendly.<br><br>
+The SWE 681 version of this application was officially completed today and the plan is to continue styling the application as time allows.
+This application is also best viewed on desktop with mobile device awareness that will gradually become more PWA friendly.
-<p><b>**Still under construction, security features covered during SWE 681 will be implemented as the course progresses.**</b></p>

 UPDATES:
 --------------------